ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 {: #fig-wt_stop_sending title="WT_STOP_SENDING Frame Format"}

-The WT_STOP_SENDING frame contains a single unsigned, 32-bit integer identifying the error code (Section 7).
-The error code indicates why the reading the stream is being abanonded.
+The WT_STOP_SENDING frame contains a single unsigned, 32-bit integer identifying the error code.
+The error code indicates why the reading the stream is being abandoned.

 The WT_STOP_SENDING frame does not define any flags.